CC BY – Creative Commons. You are free to:

 About the Author:

 Eduardo Viana da Silva is Associate Teaching Professor of Portuguese in the Department of Spanish and Portuguese Studies at the University of Washington, where he has directed the Portuguese Program since 2015.
 He received his Ph.D. in Luso-Brazilian Literature with an emphasis in Applied Linguistics from University of California, Santa Barbara (UCSB).

 Acknowledgments: A special thank you to Carlos Pio, Ellen Oliveira, and Robert Quinn for their constant support and for sharing ideas about this material.
 We are also grateful to our colleagues in Brazil, Ana Cristina Salomão, Nildicéia Aparecida Rocha, and Rosangela Sanches da Silveira from UNESP Araraquara, and Leandro Rodrigues Alves Diniz from UFMG for their encouragement and for opening the doors of their institutions to us.
 In the United States, we are very appreciative of the guidance offered by Sarah Sweeney from CORELL and the work of Orlando Kelm through the pod-casts Língua da Gente from the University of Texas, Austin.
-Finally, a big thank you to Russell Hugo with the Language Learning Center at the UW for all his strong technical and moral support and also to Ryan Goelzenleuchter for his outstanding work on the book design.
+Finally, a big thank you to Russell Hugo with the Language Learning Center at the UW for all his strong technical and moral support and also to Ryan Goelzenleuchter and Kylie Malyon for their outstanding work on the book design.